brouberol/blog/content/profile-fastapi-request.md

 > _[Source](https://docs.python.org/3/library/profile.html#what-is-deterministic-profiling)_

-Second, it brings native support for profiling asynchronous python code:
+Second, it advertises native support for profiling asynchronous python code:

 > `pyinstrument` can profile async programs that use `async` and `await`.
 This async support works by tracking the context of execution, as provided by the built-in [`contextvars`](https://docs.python.org/3/library/contextvars.html) module.